 12-09-2013

-If people do discover asbestos to be present - whether it is in their home or during construction work on a commercial building – their initial feeling could be one of panic, especially given the potentially lethal nature of the fibres.
+If you discover asbestos to be present - whether in a home or during construction work on a commercial building – the most important thing to remember is that you must not remove it or dispose of it yourself.

 How to Remove Asbestos

-If concerned about the presence of asbestos, there are ways to protect yourself.
+If concerned about the presence of asbestos, say you're working on an old property built before 2000 and which has had no major renovations, there are ways to protect yourself.
 PPE should always be worn when carrying out any DIY work, but protective breathing and eye equipment is particularly important in this instance.

 How is asbestos dealt with?

-It was once advised that decorators could simply cover asbestos, by wallpapering over it using a very sticky adhesive, or by covering with gloss paint.
-This is NOT recommended; please always get asbestos removed.
+It was once advised that decorators could simply cover asbestos, by wallpapering over it using a very sticky adhesive, or by covering it with gloss paint.
+This is NOT recommended; please always get asbestos removed, but be aware it can be anywhere on your property.

 Waste containing more than 0.1 per cent asbestos is classed as hazardous/special waste.
-You must deal with this waste as hazardous/special waste.
+You must deal with this waste as such.
 Asbestos should be double-bagged and disposed of in a covered skip.
 If accessible by members of the public, such as on a roadside, this skip must be locked.

-Disposal will include any materials which have come into contact with asbestos, such as the clothing and protective equipment worn during the removal.
+You will also need to dispose of any materials which have come into contact with asbestos, such as the clothing and protective equipment worn during the removal.
 Asbestos waste should not be mixed with any other form of waste.
 Asbestos waste, and the skip, should clearly be labelled with the asbestos warning signs.

 When removed, the waste disposal company which transports asbestos waste must comply with the Carriage of Dangerous Goods Regulations.
 The skip and waste must be dropped off at dedicated asbestos removal sites; this may not be your most local waste site.